FScirE/RobinDestiny/README.md

 ### A discord.py bot connected to the Bungie.Net API

 ## Features:
+- Finding players by Bungie name
 - Getting specific player information about their characters and platforms
 - Getting weekly grandmaster nightfall information as well as weekly nightfall weapon
-- Getting all weekly bright dust items from eververse
+- Getting all weekly bright dust items from Eververse

 ## .env file keys required
 ### API keys